-Established in 1966, Columbia-Penn Program in Paris at Reid Hall offers semester, academic-year, and summer study-abroad options that challenge the students to step outside the boundaries of a traditional French language program and use French as a means to further their understanding of their own area of study.
-Students with a good command of the French language refine their speaking and writing skills through intensive language training and by taking selected desciplinary courses taught in French specifically for the program at Reid Hall and/or in the French university system at partner institutions (Institut d'Etudes Politiques (Sciences Po), University of Paris IV (Sorbonne), University of Paris I, and/or University of Paris VII (Denis Diderot) and the Ecole Polytechnique).
+Established in 1966, the Columbia-Penn Program in Paris at Reid Hall offers semester, academic-year, and summer study-abroad options that challenge students to step outside the boundaries of a traditional French language program and use French as a means to further their understanding of their own area of study.
+Students with a good command of the French language refine their speaking and writing skills through intensive language training and by taking selected disciplinary courses taught in French specifically for the program at Reid Hall and in the French university system at partner institutions: Institut d'Etudes Politiques (Sciences Po), University of Paris I (Panthéon Sorbonne), University of Paris IV (Sorbonne), University of Paris VII (Denis Diderot), and the École Polytechnique.
 Opportunities for participating in joint honors seminars and directed research are also available.